National Oceanic and

 United States Department of Commerce

-• to understand and predict the Earth system by characterizing climate impacts on marine biodiversity
+• Understand and predict Earth systems by characterizing climate impacts on marine biodiversity.

-• transition the results so they are useful to society by creating open access data dissemination, bioinformatic software, and genetic resources
+• Transition results so they are useful to society - we do this by creating open access data dissemination, bioinformatic software, and genetic resources.

 PMEL Ocean Molecular Ecology Technical Portal